Jordan Bardella: Personal life

 He denied rumors that he is gay in an interview on M6 June 2025, declaring "I am heterosexual".
-Responding to TikTok videos that claims he is, he attributed those to social media user's "unlimited imagination".
+Responding to TikTok videos that claim he is, he attributed those to social media user's "unlimited imagination".
 When pressed further on the persistent rumors and if there was any truth, he answered, "I could say the opposite to please you, but … there's not the shadow of a doubt."

+In January 2026, he was spotted leaving Le Figaro's 200th anniversary party with Princess Maria Carolina of Bourbon-Two Sicilies.
+In March 2026, Paris Match revealed that the two were in a relationship.

 Controversies

 Jean-Marie Le Pen's antisemitism and holocaust

 On 5 November 2023, Jordan Bardella declared on BFM TV that he "did not believe that Jean-Marie Le Pen was antisemitic", despite his numerous convictions by the courts on this subject, including in 1990, for his minimization of the Holocaust program carried out with the gas chambers by Nazi Germany; statements that the honorary president of the National Rally maintained in 2015.
 A few months later, he retracted his remarks, acknowledging a clumsiness, admitting that Jean-Marie Le Pen's remarks were "eminently antisemitic remarks".